hotosm/hot-design-system/README.md

 ---

-Style guide and UI components library that aims to standardize the look and feel across all hot-related applications, while defining coding best practices and conventions.
+Style guide and UI components library that aims to standardize the look and feel across all HOT-related applications, while defining coding best practices and conventions.

+Only non-destructible changes should be integrated into the design system.
+The design system welcomes any changes that do not break existing styles, that can be reused in other projects, or adds to the overall functionality of the design system.
+Changes that break overall styles or styles for a specific implementation should be contained within the specific application or project repo.

 Install it as an `npm` module: (module not available yet. use direct link)
 ```